ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 3. Select the `Dedicated Hardware` plan from the list of pricing plans:<br/>
     ![Pricing plans](images/pricing_plan.png)

-4. Fill out the following parameters: <br/>
+4. Complete the following parameters: <br/>
     -   Enter a service name.<br/>
     -   Specify the region/location where you want to deploy.
-The region/location will be one of the six major {{site.data.keyword.cloud_notm}} regions where you want the instance deployed.
-The actual physical location of the instance is dictated by the location parameter described in the following list.<br/>
+The region/location is one of the six major {{site.data.keyword.cloud_notm}} regions where you want the instance that is deployed.
+The actual physical location of the instance is dictated by the location parameter that is described in the following list.<br/>
     -   Select a resource group.</br>
     -   Add a tag.
     -   Select a location for deployment.
 This location is the physical location of the instance, which can be in any {{site.data.keyword.cloud_notm}} location, including major regions and locations outside the major regions.
-For more information see [{{site.data.keyword.IBM}} global data centers](https://www.ibm.com/cloud/data-centers/){:new_window}{: external}.<br/>
+For more information, see [{{site.data.keyword.IBM}} global data centers](https://www.ibm.com/cloud/data-centers/){:new_window}{: external}.<br/>
     -   Select `yes` or `no` to answer whether HIPAA is required.<br/>

-    HIPAA is only valid for U.S. locations. {{site.data.keyword.IBM}} can provision a Dedicated Hardware plan environment to implement HIPAA controls.
-An environment is only provisioned upon confirmation of a Business Associate Agreement (BAA) that is established with {{site.data.keyword.IBM_notm}}.
+    HIPAA is only valid for US locations. {{site.data.keyword.IBM}} can provision a Dedicated Hardware plan environment to implement HIPAA controls.
+An environment is only created upon confirmation of a Business Associate Agreement (BAA) that is established with {{site.data.keyword.IBM_notm}}.
 See [Enabling the HIPAA Supported setting](https://cloud.ibm.com/docs/account/eu_hipaa_supported.html#enabling-the-hipaa-supported-setting) and the Service Description terms for more details.
 Provisioning a cluster to manage HIPAA data can take longer than the estimated 5-day period.
     {: note}

     ![Configure dedicated hardware](images/select_deployment_location.png)

 5. Click the `Create` button to start the provisioning process. <br/>

-    Billing is prorated daily so make sure that you want to provision and pay for an environment before clicking the **Create** button.
+    Billing is calculated and prorated every day.
+Make sure that you want to provision and pay for an environment before you click the **Create** button.
     {: note}

     ![Provision dedicated hardware](images/create_button_provision.png)